-The variety available means there is a juniper for almost any garden.
-Whether you are looking for a steely blue groundcover or a tall tree for a privacy hedge, junipers fill the job.
-The plant that flavors gin will also add flavor to your garden!
+Versatile and tough, junipers offer reliable evergreen color and texture to just about any garden.
+Whether you are looking for a steely blue groundcover or a taller shrub for a privacy hedge, there's a juniper variety that can fill the job.
+The plant that flavors gin will also add flavor to your garden.

 Junipers are interesting evergreens for several reasons.
 The foliage is one source of interest: Some have small, sharp needles; others have scalelike leaves; some have both.
 Immature plants have the sharp needles; as the plant matures, it grows scale-type leaves, which then bear fruiting cones.
 Consider the foliage for your planting situation.
 For instance, if you will be planting it near walkways or other spots that get walking traffic, seek varieties that only have scales (needles can be quite sharp and cause a temporary rash on some individuals).